appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/query-object.md

 ### Pass parameters to `run()`

 When writing queries, you typically interpolate data from widgets or the [Appsmith Store](/reference/appsmith-framework/widget-actions/store-value) directly into the query body.
-Sometimes though, it's useful to pass non-widget data into the queries programmatically.
-For this, use the `params` argument; you can access these params in the query with `{{ this.params.key }}`.
+Sometimes though, it's useful to pass non-widget data into the queries programmatically, using the same query multiple times in a loop.

+For this, use the `params` argument to pass an object of key-value pairs into your query.
+You can access these values within the query using `{{ this.params.key }}`.

 #### Example use

-Imagine that you have an API endpoint that returns data about teams of employees. `api.domain/teams/1` returns Team 1, `api.domain/teams/2` returns Team 2, etc. It would be useful to write a function that uses a single query to return aggregated data from a number of selected teams.
+Imagine that you have an API endpoint that returns data about teams of employees. `api.domain/teams/1` returns Team 1, `api.domain/teams/2` returns Team 2, etc. It would be useful to write a function that uses a single button click to return aggregated data from a number of selected teams.

 First, create a query `GetTeamsData` to query the `api.domain/teams/` endpoint.